adamhorden/Infrastructure-Projects/electrics.md

 - should have all materials

-clasroom:

-- wiska box (£3.46)
-- light switche(s) t.b.d
+slackspace:

 - light fittings t.b.d

 full cost will require planning on exactly what is going where w.r.t to things like lighting.

 the changes still need estimating and planning